sentriz/bandcamp_downloader/README.md

 -----

 * *Download has stopped at x%, help?*
-    Send your shell a KeyboardInterrupt. ^C, ^Z, ect.
+    Send your shell a KeyboardInterrupt. ^Z, ect.

 * *Will this software work on any OS?*
     It has only been tested on a Windows machine (so far), but it has been developed in a way that should make it cross-platform. (but not cross-pyversion)